vtjc2002/LearnAI-Bootcamp/lab01.2_customvision01/1_Classification_Lab.md

 Peform the following steps

-1. Create a folder in the C:\ named Temp
+1. Create a folder in the C:\ named Temp1
-2. In Windows Explorer, browse to the folder C:\LearnAI-Bootcamp\lab01.2_customvision01\Resources\Starter
+2. In Windows Explorer, browse to the folder C:\LearnAI-Bootcamp\lab01.2_customvision01\
-3. Copy the CustomVision.Sample folder
+3. Copy the Resources folder
-4. Browse to C:\Temp, right click and click Paste
+4. Browse to C:\Temp1, right click and click Paste
 5. Wait until the copy completes

 ## Step 0: The API keys